 Though a wheat allergy is vastly different from celiac disease or a gluten intolerance, all wheat or gluten-related conditions are treated and managed by eliminating wheat and gluten-containing products in the diet.

-What Foods Can I Eat on a Gluten-Free Diet?
+What Foods Are Safe On a Gluten-Free Diet?

 Though gluten is found in a wide range of products, bountiful gluten-free options exist in wide varieties.
 Grocery stores commonly feature a gluten-free product aisle to make choices more apparent and an easier task for gluten-free shoppers.

 Foods That Are Naturally Gluten-Free